grafana/grafana/docs/sources/tutorials/create-alerts-with-logs/index.md

 ## Generate sample logs

 To demonstrate how to create alert rules based on logs, you’ll use a script that generates realistic log entries to simulate typical monitoring data in Grafana.
-Running this script will output logs continuously, each containing a timestamp, HTTP method (either GET or POST), status code (200 for success or 500 for failures), and request duration in milliseconds.
+Running this script outputs logs continuously, each containing a timestamp, HTTP method (either GET or POST), status code (200 for success or 500 for failures), and request duration in milliseconds.

 1. Download and save a Python file that generates logs.